 Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Biodiversity & Classification How many different kinds of animals are there?
 Students observe the traits of different animals and use that information to organize them into groups based on their characteristics.
 Foundational for 2-LS4-1 Use texts, media, or local environments to observe and compare (a) different kinds of living things in an area, and (b) differences in the kinds of living things living in different types of areas.
-Lesson 2 New!
-Habitat Diversity Why would a wild animal visit a playground?
+Lesson 2 Habitat Diversity Why would a wild animal visit a playground?
 Students observe animals, plants, and the physical characteristics of two different habitats.
 They collect and analyze data to compare the biodiversity between the two habitats.
 2-LS4-1 Use texts, media, or local environments to observe and compare (a) different kinds of living things in an area, and (b) differences in the kinds of living things living in different types of areas.
+2-LS2-3(MA) Develop and use models to compare how plants and animals depend on their surroundings and other living things to meet their needs in the places they live.
 Lesson 3 Biodiversity, Habitats, & Species Why do frogs say "ribbit"?
 Students identify frogs based on their unique calls and use that information to determine the level of frog species diversity within multiple habitats.
 2-LS4-1 Use texts, media, or local environments to observe and compare (a) different kinds of living things in an area, and (b) differences in the kinds of living things living in different types of areas.
 Lesson 4 Biodiversity & Engineering How could you get more birds to visit a bird feeder?
 Students investigate which kinds of birds are likely to visit a bird feeder based on what they eat and design and build a prototype bird feeder that attracts a specific type of bird.
-2-LS4-1 Use texts, media, or local environments to observe and compare (a) different kinds of living things in an area, and (b) differences in the kinds of living things living in different types of areas.
-1.K-2.ETS1-3 Analyze data from tests of two objects designed to solve the same design problem to compare the strengths and weaknesses of how each object performs.
+2-LS2-3(MA) Develop and use models to compare how plants and animals depend on their surroundings and other living things to meet their needs in the places they live.
+2.K-2.ETS1-3 Analyze data from tests of two objects designed to solve the same design problem to compare the strengths and weaknesses of how each object performs.